Arlanthir/notes/programs/Docker.md

 **Good practice**: use particular versions (instead of latest) and update them manually periodically, to ensure compatibility with no surprises.

 **Cache**: Each copy compares the new files to the old ones.
 If they are different, the following lines are cache invalidated and run again.
 Otherwise, cached values will be used.
 For this reason, it's important to split each copy into the most correct line and be careful with their order.

+**ONBUILD prefix**: Any instructions prefixed with `ONBUILD` will only run when the image is being used as a base for another image.

 ### Build an image